Ursinia nudicaulis: Distribution and habitat,

 This species is found growing between the Cedarberg and Witteberg, and Humansdorp and the Cape Peninsula.
 It mainly grows on sandstone slopes, but it has also been found growing in wet areas such as riverbeds, including those in indigenous forests.

 Ecology

 This plant plays an important role in the early stages of the transition in community structure in primary succession in the fynbos biome.
-It grows in the soil that accumulates in the initial moss mat, paving the way for the restionaceous plants that utlise the soil that builds up in this process.
+It grows in the soil that accumulates in the initial moss mat, paving the way for the restionaceous plants that utilise the soil that builds up in this process.

 Chemistry

-As with many plants of this genus, Ursinia nudicaulis contains many chemical compunds.
+As with many plants of this genus, Ursinia nudicaulis contains many chemical compounds.
 These include germacrene D, taraxasteryl acetate and caryophyllene.
 There may, however, be regional differences in which compounds the plants contain as a sample taken from Humansdorp contained laurenobiolide and germacranolides, which were not found in a sample collected from the Viljoens Pass, which spans from Grabouw to the Hottentots Holland Nature Reserve.